crustio/crust-wiki/docs/build-file-storing-demo.md

 ---
 id: buildFileStoringDemo
-title: File Storing Code with IPFS Sample
+title: Store file with Crust Storage API
-sidebar_label: File Storing Code with IPFS Sample
+sidebar_label: Store file with Crust Storage API
 ---

 This doc contains a code sample to demonstrate how to upload a file to IPFS, and place a storage order to get the file stored in Crust Network.